prometheuxresearch/docs/docs/learn/on-prem/04-rest-api.md

 # REST API

-The Vadalog Engine offers a simple RESTful API, which allows you to carry out its main operations.
+The Prometheux Engine offers a simple RESTful API, which allows you to carry out its main operations.

 Below is a list of the provided endpoints: